ric-massey/Project_Orrin/README.txt

 ORRIN: Autonomous AI Agent & AGI Experimentation Framework

-Not open source.
+NOT OPEN SOURCE.
 For research/demonstration only.
 No redistribution or modification allowed without written consent.

 ─────────────────────────────